By Carlos Moore

-This November the Tony award-winning Broadway show FELA! – a musical celebration of Fela Kuti’s life – comes to the National Theatre, London.
-Kuti is also set to be the subject of a biopic from director Steve McQueen (Hunger) which is in development now.
+In November 2010 the Tony award-winning Broadway show FELA! – a musical celebration of Fela Kuti’s life – came to the National Theatre, London.

 Carlos Moore is a political scientist and an ethnologist.
 He is an honorary research fellow at the School for Graduate Studies and Research of the University of the West Indies–Kingston and the author of Pichón: Race and Revolution in Castro's Cuba.

-Gilberto Gil is a composer, a bandleader, a singer, and a guitarist and has served as the Brazilian minister of culture since 2003.
+Gilberto Gil is a composer, a bandleader, a singer, and a guitarist and has served as the Brazilian minister of culture.

 Margaret Busby is a writer, a critic, a broadcaster, and the editor of Daughters of Africa: An International Anthology of Words and Writing by Women of African Descent.